vim-advent-calendar/ideas/markzen-mappings.md

 `]&MyPluginIndentLine`, interfers with normal usage.
-We paid attention to use a leading sequence of `]&` that is not mapped by default, but the user might well have created a mapping on that very sequence--and now, each time they will hit `]&`, there will be a slight delay when Vim waits for the duration of the timeout to see if it should run `]&` or `]&MyPluginIndentLine`.
+We paid attention to use a leading sequence of `]&` that is not mapped by default, but the user might well have created a mapping on that very sequence--and now, each time they will hit `]&`, there will be a slight delay while Vim waits for the duration of the timeout to see if it should run `]&` or `]&MyPluginIndentLine`.

 That is where `<Plug>` comes in handy: since it is not a sequence made from